-Both sub-areas include prescribed water resources for management of consumptive water use for environmental, social and economic outcomes.
-For prescribed water resources a water licensing and allocation system applies and water management, allocations and transfers are governed by a water allocation plan (WAP), once it is adopted.
+Both sub-areas include prescribed water resources for environmental, social and economic outcomes.
+For prescribed water resources a water licensing and allocation system applies and water management, allocations and transfers are governed by a water allocation plan (WAP).

 A WAP is in place for the Marne-Saunders SDL unit (available at www.samdbnrm.sa.gov.au), and water licences have been issued.
-The first WAP for the Eastern Mount Lofty Ranges (EMLR) SDL unit was adopted on 17 December 2013 (available on the same website).
-Water licences have been issued in this area.
+The first WAP for the Eastern Mount Lofty Ranges (EMLR) SDL unit was adopted in 2013 (available on the same website).
+Water licences are being issued in this area.
 New allocations and trade under the EMLR WAP will be restricted while the existing user licensing process is finalised.
-This is expected to be completed during 2017.

 Both WAPs set out dam capacity limits that apply to new and enlarged dams in the relevant prescribed area.
-In addition, the South Australian Murray-Darling Basin (SAMDB) Regional Natural Resources Management Plan sets out dam capacity limits that apply to new and enlarged dams across the SAMDB region, including any parts of the EMLR SDL unit that are not covered by either of these WAPs.
+In addition, the South Australian Murray-Darling Basin (SAMDB) Region Natural Resources Management Plan sets out dam capacity limits that apply to new and enlarged dams across the SAMDB region, including any parts of the EMLR SDL unit that are not covered by either of these WAPs.